berstend/service-worker-router/readme.md

 - No middleware support
   - In service workers one needs to respond with a definitive [Response] object (when responding to a fetch event), so this paradigm doesn't really fit here.
-- No ES5 transpilation
-  - This module is targeting modern JavaScript environments, by purpose.
-If you need to use the router in older environments it's your responsibility to transpile your project (and this dependency) to e.g. ES5 using Babel.
-  - You might need to polyfill [URL] in certain environments (Node.js < 10, IE), see [compat](https://caniuse.com/#feat=url).
-One way to do that would be `universal-url`.

 ## See also